-Jarvis suggested that Ceriodaphnia's specific feeding requirements allowed it to thrive when Microcystis was (although it did not feed directly dominant on Microcystis to any extent).
-Daphnia was unable to tolerate Microcystis, but thrived on species which late phytoplankton community in dominated the phytoplankton/ Bosmina, another winter/spring. detritus feeder occurred less systematically and formed the principle prey of the carnivorous species Thermocyclops oblongatus.
+Jarvis suggested that Ceriodaphnia's specific feeding requirements allowed it to thrive when Microcystis was (although it did not feed directly on dominant Microcystis to any extent).
+Daphnia was unable to tolerate Microcystis, but thrived on species which phytoplankton community in late dominated the Bosmina, another phytoplankton/ winter/spring. detritus feeder occurred less systematically and formed the principle prey of the carnivorous species Thermocyclops oblongatus.